WJNO: WJNO comes to 1290

 In January 2000, Clear Channel Communications swapped the intellectual units of WJNO (1230 AM) and WBZT, resulting in WJNO—the oldest radio station in West Palm Beach—moving to 1290 kHz.
 The frequency change also came with turmoil, as longtime WJNO host Jack Cole, who had been at the station since 1984, was fired, with Randi Rhodes moved to afternoon drive.
 Cole said he was informed of the decision about half an hour before he was to begin his regular 3-to-7 p.m. show; operations director Jim Edwards said that it was Clear Channel's decision to take the radio station "in a new direction".

 Rhodes moved to New York City in March 2004 to join the new Air America Radio liberal talk network, with her syndicated show continuing to air on WJNO.
 After her dismissal from Air America due to remarks made at a fund-raiser for KKGN deriding Hillary Clinton as a "whore" as part of a comedy routine, Rhodes returned to producing the show from WJNO.; Nova M Radio became Rhodes's new syndicator.
 Except for a three-month break related to a contract dispute with Nova M—at which time Clear Channel-owned Premiere Radio Networks took over syndication duties—Rhodes remained on WJNO until she ended her program in 2014.

 Programming

 WJNO personalities Brian Mudd and Joel Malkin host the local morning show; The Glenn Beck Program, (via Premiere Networks) and Financial Exchange with Barry Armstrong both air in late mornings.
-The Rush Limbaugh Show and The Sean Hannity Show, (both via Premiere) air in middays and afternoons, while The Mark Levin Show (via Westwood One) and The Dave Ramsey Show air in the evenings.
+The Clay Travis and Buck Sexton Show and The Sean Hannity Show, (both via Premiere) air in middays and afternoons, while The Mark Levin Show (via Westwood One) and The Dave Ramsey Show air in the evenings.
 Ground Zero with Clyde Lewis and Coast to Coast AM (both via Premiere) air in late evenings and overnights.
 Weekend hosts include Kim Komando, Bill Handel and Ric Edelman.

-After having moved from New York City to Florida, Rush Limbaugh hosts his syndicated program from a home studio in Palm Beach County, unofficially making WJNO a "home station" for the show.
+After having moved from New York City to Florida, Rush Limbaugh hosted his syndicated program from a home studio in Palm Beach County, unofficially making WJNO a "home station" for the show.